zio/zio/docs/datatypes/stm/stm.md

 title: "STM"
 ---

-Software Transactional Memory (STM) is a technique which allows composition of arbitrary atomic operations.
-It is the software analog of transactions in database systems.
-STM can perform groups of memory operations in an atomic fashion.
-The API is inspired by Haskell's [STM library](http://hackage.haskell.org/package/stm-2.5.0.0/docs/Control-Concurrent-STM.html) although the implementation in ZIO is completely different.

-STM brings several advantages over traditional low-level locking mechanisms:
-* **Compositionality**
-* Freedom from deadlocks
-* Automatic rollback on exceptions or timeouts
-* Freedom from tension between lock granularity and concurrency

-The main problem with traditional concurrent programs using locks is that they do not compose and correct fragments can fail when they are combined as the order in which locks are acquired and released can easily cause deadlocks as more locks are introduced into the equation.

-Transactional memory eliminates many of the difficulties that affect low-level lock-based programming since transactional data structures are lock-free.

-## The STM datatype

 An `STM[E, A]` represents an effect that can be performed transactionally resulting in a failure `E` or a success `A`.
 There is a more powerful variant `ZSTM[R, E, A]` which supports an environment type `R` like `ZIO[R, E, A]`.
 The `STM` (and `ZSTM` variant) data-type is _not_ as powerful as the `ZIO[R, E, A]` datatype as it does not allow you to perform